cabol/nebulex_redis_adapter/README.md

 ### Redis Cluster

-[Redis Cluster](https://redis.io/topics/cluster-tutorial) is a built-in feature in Redis since version 3, and it may be the most convenient and recommendable way to set up Redis in a cluster and have a distributed cache storage out-of-box.
+[Redis Cluster][redis_cluster] is a built-in feature in Redis since version 3, and it may be the most convenient and recommendable way to set up Redis in a cluster and have a distributed cache storage out-of-box.
 This adapter provides the `:redis_cluster` mode to set up **Redis Cluster** from the client-side automatically and be able to use it transparently.

 First of all, ensure you have **Redis Cluster** configured and running.